 Despite their unique appearance, there are quite a few lookalikes in the Trametes genus.
 The main culprit is the aptly named false turkey tail.
 Another is called the multicolor polypore.
 Who knew identity theft would be a problem for a mushroom?

-Turkey Tail mushrooms are found across North America, Europe, and Asia.
+These mushrooms are found across North America, Europe, and Asia.
 They grow in groups of tiled layers on deciduous trees.

 Can You Eat It?